dCache/dcache/docs/TheBook/config-billing.md

         1000
         )

     There is further the option as to whether to drop messages (default is true) or block when the queue maximum is exceeded.

     -   billing.db.inserts.drop-messages-at-limit
         (defaults to
         true
         )

-    The property which sets the delegate class is merely there for potentially future use; currently there is only one option.

-    -   billing.db.inserts.queue-delegate.type
-        (defaults to
-        org.dcache.services.billing.db.impl.DirectQueueDelegate
-        )

     The default settings should usually be sufficient.

     You can now obtain statistics (printed to the billing log and pinboard) via the dcache admin command: `display insert statistics <on/off>` command.
     Activating this command logs the following once a minute:

                     insert queue (last 0, current 0, change 0/minute)
                     commits (last 0, current 0, change 0/minute)
                     dropped (last 0, current 0, change 0/minute)
                     total memory 505282560; free memory 482253512

-    "insert queue" refers to how many messages actually were put on the queue; "commits" are the number of messages committed to the database; "dropped" are the number of lost messages. "last" refers to the figures at the last iteration.
+    "insert queue" refers to how many messages actually were put on the queue; "commits" are the number of messages committed to the database; "dropped" are the number of lost messages.
+    "last" refers to the figures at the last iteration.
     For insert queue, this is the actual size of the queue; for commits and dropped, these are cumulative totals.

     You can also generate a Java thread dump by issuing the `"dump threads"` command.

--   Should finer control over the DataNucleus layer (which talks to the database) be needed, then a new **datanucleus.properties** file must be provided.
-The path to this file, which will override the internal settings, should be indicated using:

-    -   billing.db.config.path
-        (defaults to
-        ""
-        )

-    Changing this configuration requires an understanding of [DataNucleus](http://www.datanucleus.org/), and we expect it will be rather uncommon to utilize this option (it is suggested that the administrator in this case consult with a member of the dCache team).

--   Changing the database type (which defaults to PSQL) to something else would entail the above-mentioned necessary modification of the **datanucleus.properties** as well as changing the `billing.db.driver` and `billing.db.url` properties appropriately.
-This is not a recommended procedure, though in certain exceptional circumstances, it may be desirable or necessary.
-Once again, consultation with the dCache team is suggested in this case.

-GENERATING AND DISPLAYING BILLING PLOTS
+BILLING HISTOGRAM DATA
 =======================================

-If you have selected to store billing messages to the database, it is also possible to generate and display a set of histograms from the data in these tables.
-To turn on plot generation, set the property `httpd.enable.plots.billing` to `true` and restart the domain in which the HTTPD is running.

-Example:
-Extract from the layout file:

-    [httpdDomain]
-         billing.enable.db=true
-         httpd.enable.plots.billing=true
-    [httpdDomain/httpd]
-    [httpdDomain/billing]
-    ...

-The frequency of plot refreshing and the type of plot produced can be controlled by:

--   `billingPlotsTimeoutInMins`
-    (defaults to
-    30
-    )
--   `httpd.plots.billing.type`
-    (defaults to
-    `png`
-    and can be set to
-    `gif`
-    )
+If the database has been enabled, dCache's frontend will regularly collect histograms from it, and make these available via several RESTful API calls.
+Please refer to the frontend documentation for further infomartion.

-The plots provide aggregate views of the data for 24-hour, 7-day, 30-day and 365-day periods.
+Similarly, dCache-View (the web interface) includes a publicly available tab for plots generated from this data.
+These provide aggregate views of the data for 24-hour, 7-day, 30-day and 365-day periods.

 The plot types are: